We are here to support you through your cancer journey

 Join our mailing list to be kept informed of our activities.

-Hope & Cope is back!
+Hope & Cope in-person services are back!

 By Patricia Rodi “It’s cancer.”
 At this moment, the world stops … my womanhood, my motherhood, and my life are tossed aside to fight the evil inside me.
 Diagnosed with Stage IIIB Stomach Cancer, I learned how strong I could be, how strong I had to be, and what I...